irfanhakim-as/linux-wiki/topics/flatpak.md

   > [!WARNING]
   > Replace `/mnt/mynas` with the path of your remote directory if you have one, else exclude it.

+  > [!TIP]
+  > It is highly recommended to have all user fonts installed to the `~/.local/share/fonts` directory so our Flatpak apps can see/use them.

   > [!NOTE]
-  > It is also highly recommended to have all user fonts installed to the `~/.local/share/fonts` directory so our Flatpak apps can use them.
-The `xdg-config/fontconfig:ro` override allows Flatpak apps to utilise the configurations we have done using the `~/.config/fontconfig/fonts.conf` file.
+  > The `xdg-config/fontconfig:ro` override allows Flatpak apps to utilise the font configurations we have done using the `~/.config/fontconfig/fonts.conf` file.

 5. After doing this, simply restart any running Flatpak apps for these overrides to apply.